The Cathedral of Orvieto

-The Cathedral is a sign of the presence of God, as well as of an active and industrious Christian community; it shows the relationship between God and His people's yearning.
-The bond with the town history and its inhabitants is so strong that still nowadays the Cathedral is Orvieto's very symbol, the monument that most shapes its identity.
+In November 1290, the foundation stone of the Orvieto Cathedral dedicated to Saint Mary's Assumption was layed in the presence of Pope Nicholas IV who recited the following blessing: "The Cathedral is a sign of the presence of God, as well as of an active and industrious Christian community; it shows the relationship between God and His people's yearning.
+The bond with the town history and its inhabitants is so strong that still nowadays the Cathedral is Orvieto's very symbol, the monument that most shapes its identity".

-Lorenzo Maitani's Building Site
+Lorenzo Maitani's building site

-Decorating the Orvieto Cathedral
+Decorations of the façade of Orvieto Cathedral

 Sculptures

-The Cathedral façade is a visual narrative that recounts the History of Salvation, well visible in a mix of architecture, sculptures, and mosaics.
-One's eyes are led toward “heaven” by vertical lines stressed by the four main pillars, the cusps, and the steeples.
+The Cathedral façade is a visual narrative that recounts the history of Salvation, well visible in a mix of architecture, sculptures, and mosaics.
+The visitor's eyes are led toward the sky by vertical lines stressed by the four main pillars, the cusps, and the steeples.
 Verticality is counterbalanced by the horizontal lines that separate the different levels.

-Looking bottom to top, you will, first of all, admire the three huge and deep gates, whose splays and arches house thin spiral pillars decorated with different kinds of marble.
+Looking bottom to top, it is possible to admire the three huge and deep gates, whose splays and arches house thin spiral pillars decorated with different kinds of marble.
 In the areas between the gates lie the basements of the main pillars, covered with marble slates and embellished with low reliefs that are among the most important specimens in Italian Gothic sculpture.
-By showing episodes of the Old and New Testaments, plus the Last Judgment, they make sort of a sculptured Bible that you may go on examining till you get lost in details.
+By showing episodes of the Old and New Testaments, plus the Last Judgment, they make sort of a sculptured Bible that can be examined until get lost in details.

 Mosaics